ahaythorpe/PL-300-Exam-Notes/README.md

     ""
 )
 ```
 UNICHAR renders symbols in matrix/text visuals.
-Avoid confusing it with `CHAR` (ASCII-only).
+Avoid confusing it with `CHAR` older version that does not support emojis.
+UNICHAR  supportwed power BI.

-## 🧩 Difference between CHAR and UNICHAR
-Function	Character Set	Description	Example
-CHAR()	ASCII (0–255)	Returns a character based on the ANSI/ASCII code page.
-Works for English letters, digits, and common symbols only.
-CHAR(65) → “A”
-UNICHAR()	Unicode (0–1114111)	Returns a character from the full Unicode set, covering emojis, icons, checkboxes, and symbols across all languages.
-UNICHAR(0x2611) → “☑️”
-💡 In plain terms:

-CHAR() is limited — it’s old, tied to local code pages (like Windows-1252).

-UNICHAR() is modern, supports global symbols and emoji.

-In Power BI, always use UNICHAR(), because Power BI visuals render Unicode natively.

-## 🧠 Why the confusion

-People sometimes say “UNICHAR is ASCII-only” because:

-The lower range of Unicode (0–127) matches ASCII exactly.

-So for characters like A, B, C, or numbers, both CHAR(65) and UNICHAR(65) look identical.

-But beyond that range (≥128), UNICHAR supports thousands of characters, while CHAR breaks.
+But beyond that range (≥128), UNICHAR supports thousands of character  while CHAR breaks.

 ## 🔹 What UNICHAR Does